Answer: In simple terms, the main thing is a risk assessment, though there are other considerations: Firstly, does the load need to be moved at all?

 Check the HSE Guidance - Manual handling at work: A brief guide

-Answer: Employers have a legal obligation under the Manual Handling Operations Regulations 1992 to make a sufficient and suitable assessment of the risk to employees from the manual handling of loads.
+Answer: Employers have a legal obligation under the Manual Handling Operations Regulations 1992 to make a suitable and sufficient assessment of the risk to employees from the manual handling of loads.
 This is a legal requirement and the Regulations must be complied with.

 The Regulations set out a hierarchy of measures that should be followed to reduce the risks from manual handling.
 These are set out in regulation 4(1) and are as follows;

-Obviously, they are not expected to label the patient with their weight.
+Obviously, they are not expected to label the person with their weight.
 However, the weight of the patient should form part of the risk assessment and be recorded and communicated to staff as part of the patient's moving and handling plan.
-If the patient /service user's weight is not available, then an informed estimate should be made taking into account their size and information from others, including the patient.
+If their weight is not available, then an informed estimate should be made taking into account their size and information from others, including the patient.
 Their weight is only one aspect of the risk assessment and there are many other factors to take into account when moving and handling an individual, including the use of transfer and lifting aids.

 It would not be practical to weigh and mark the weight on each animal, but the weight of an adult sheep will not vary hugely within a particular breed.
 So you can give handlers a good idea of the weights involved when you train them about handling techniques.
 Manual handling of large animals will require full risk assessment, as there are several hazards involved.